 Italy is not a country to understand; it is a country to love.
 And to love Italy is ultimately to understand it; so too Italian wine.
 Complicated to the extreme and yet utterly simple, Italian wine confounds and pleases at the same time.

-Divided into twenty wine growing regions, with now 36 (and growing) D.O.C.G., 315 D.O.C. and 118 IGT appellations, Italian wine is decidedly and infinitely diverse.
-In the north, rich, tannic reds produced from Nebbiolo in Piedmont, bracing whites from Gave near the Italian Riviera, luscious dry Pinot Grigio from the Veneto, Trentino-Alto Adige and Collio, powerful and jammy Amarone from Veneto’s Valpolicella and elegant Sangiovese in Tuscany are neighbors, yet each is unique.
-In the South and on the Islands, briny, dry Vermentino and rustic, delicious Cannonau (Grenache) from Sardinia, warm, deeply-flavored Nero d’Avola from Sicily, rich, bittersweet Primitivo and Negroamaro from Puglia and noble, age-worthy Aglianico from Basilicata share only their embrace of the sun; each, again, an individual and special experience.
+Italian wine is decidedly and infinitely diverse: divided into 19 wine growing regions, more than 70 DOCG (Denominazione di Origine Contollata e Garantita), or controlled designation of origin guaranteed, more than 300 DOCs (Denominazione di Origine Contollata) and 60-plus IGT (Indicazione Geografica Tipica) appellations.
+In the north, rich, tannic reds produced from Nebbiolo in Piedmont, bracing whites from Gavi near the Italian Riviera, luscious dry Pinot Grigio from the Veneto, Trentino-Alto Adige and Collio, powerful and jammy Amarone from Veneto’s Valpolicella and elegant Sangiovese in Tuscany are neighbors, yet each is unique.
+In the South and on the Islands, briny, dry Vermentino, warm, deeply-flavored Nero d’Avola from Sicily, rich, bittersweet Primitivo and Negroamaro from Puglia and noble, age-worthy Aglianico from Basilicata share only their embrace of the sun; each, again, an individual and special experience.

 New Zealand is an island nation — a cluster of three large islands that have a north-south span of close to 1000 miles with less than a 200… Read More »